-Report MONITORING QUALIFICATION DATA records to provide the initial evidence that a unit qualifies for low mass emissions (LME) status.
-If the unit reports on a year-round basis, report a MONITORING QUALIFICATION DATA record with a QualificationTypeCode of "LMEA" and three supporting MONITORING QUAL LME DATA records (one for each required QualificationDataYear).
-If the unit is subject to an ozone-season NOx program (e.g., TRNOXOS, etc.), report a MONITORING QUALIFICATION DATA record with a QualificationTypeCode of "LMES" and three supporting MONITORING QUAL LME DATA records (one for each record with a Part of the unit is subject to an ozone-season NOx program (e.g., TRNOXOS, etc.), report a MONITORING QUALIFICATION DATA record with a Part of the unit is supporting MONITORING QUAL LME DATA records (one for each required Part of "LMES" and three supporting MONITORING QUAL LME DATA records (one for each required Part of the unit is subject).
+Report Monitoring Qualification Data records to provide the initial evidence that a unit qualifies for low mass emissions (LME) status.
+If the unit reports on a year-round basis, report a Monitoring Qualification Data record with a Qualification TypeCode of "LMEA" and three supporting Monitoring Qual LME Data records (one for each required Qualification Data Year).
+If the unit is subject to an ozone-season NOx program, report a Monitoring Qualification Data record with a Qualification TypeCode of "LMES" and three supporting Monitoring Qual LME Data records (one for each required Qualification Data Year).

-If the unit reports on a year-round basis, and is also subject to an ozone-season NO_x program, the unit must report both sets of records and meet both the annual and ozone-season emissions limits to qualify for LME status.
+If the unit reports on a year-round basis and is also subject to an ozone-season NOx program, the unit must report both sets of records and meet both the annual and ozone-season emissions limits to qualify for LME status.